Street Vendors Act, 2014: Street vendors in India

 According to the Ministry of Housing and Urban Poverty Alleviation, there are 10 million street vendors in India, with Mumbai accounting for 250,000, Delhi has 450,000, Kolkata, more than 150,000, and Ahmedabad, 100,000.
 Most of them are immigrants or laid-off workers, work for an average 10–12 hours a day, and remain impoverished.
 In India, street vending makes up 14% of total (non-agricultural) urban informal employment.
 Though the prevalent license-permit raj in Indian bureaucracy ended for most retailing in the 1990s, it continues in this trade.
-Inappropriate license ceiling in most cities, like Mumbai which has a ceiling 14,000 licenses, means more vendors hawk their goods illegally, which also makes them prone to the bribery and extortion culture under local police and municipal authorities, besides harassment, heavy fines and sudden evictions.
+Inadequate license ceiling in most cities, like Mumbai, which has a ceiling of 14,000 licenses, means more vendors hawk their goods illegally, which also makes them prone to the bribery and extortion culture under local police and municipal authorities, besides harassment, heavy fines and arbitrary and sudden evictions.
 In Kolkata, the profession was a cognisable and non-bailable offense.